TexBlock/TiC-Wiki/Tinkers'-Construct-3-Roadmap.md

 ### Tables

-These changes are not specifically required for the first alpha, but have a few other reasons for inclusion
+These changes are not specifically required for the first alpha, but have a few other reasons for inclusion on this list.

 **Part Builder**